 While Microsoft Teams has been commonly used by several organizations in the past, this year, more and more businesses are seeing the value that it can add to your day-to-day.

-Ethan Taub, CEO of Loanry shares how Microsoft Teams has helped his company adapt to a new work environment in response to the COVID-19 pandemic:
+Ethan Taub, CEO of Goalry and Loanry shares how Microsoft Teams has helped his company adapt to a new work environment in response to the COVID-19 pandemic:

 “We have been using Microsoft Teams pretty much since the pandemic hit, and it has been a great help to us.
 It is more than just a conferencing app, you can have split areas for different projects of groups of people, all while being able to send gifs in the conversation too.
 Threads can be made so topics do not get lost, and I really do think that we are in a better position as a company working from home because we have used it.
 It is versatile and simple, whilst also being something you can get a lot of work done using, what more could you ask for?”

 Lucas Robinson, CMO of Crediful also speaks to the benefits Microsoft Teams, as a method of effective communication between staff members: